-In the instant case, Appellant challenges the Fee levied subsequent to his pleas of nolo contendere for felony conspiracy and three counts of first degree robbery.
+In the instant case, Appellant challenges the Fee levied subsequent to his plea of nolo contendere for domestic felony assault.
 Section 12-18.1-3 provides: "[i]f the court determines that the defendant does not have the ability to pay the costs as set forth in this section, the judge may by specific order mitigate the costs in accordance with the court's determination of the ability of the offender to pay the costs."
 Appellant contends that he lacks the ability to pay the imposed Fee.
 Specifically, Appellant maintains that he currently lives on a fixed income and the general state of the economy, high unemployment rates, and his criminal record preclude future employment.
 Appellant further reasons that such Fee "will only act as a vehicle for reincarceration simply because [he] is indigent."